joshfinnie/elk-docker-fig/README.rst

 TODO
 ====

-* INPROGRESS:  Kibana-4b3: has its own server (Java required) so can avoid DNS hostname problem in JS; use a container for this, but negates need for Apache.

 * Redis: Put Redis in front of LogStash.
 Use a separate container so we could fan out LogStash processes.